12 things to do in Center City Philadelphia

 11. Enjoy sporting events at the oldest pub in the city

 McGills Old Ale House opened in 1860 and is now the oldest continuously operating tavern in the city.
 The ambiance here is loud and rowdy most of the time, thus making it a more popular hangout for drinks and sporting events, rather than a traditional Irish pub where you come more for the great food.
 Nevertheless, it’s a fun place to watch an Eagles game.

-Also, they always host big events (with various food & drink specials) for all the biggest sporting events, most notably the Superbowl.
+Also, they always throw parties (with various food & drink specials) for all the biggest sporting events, most notably the Superbowl.
 The menu includes traditional Irish fare plus fun game day appetizers.
 As a bonus, they offer numerous vegetarian options so anyone avoiding meat no longer has to sit out on the fun.
 And, as you can see in the photo above, this place goes all out on the Christmas decor.

 12. Eat your way through Chinatown

 While Philly’s Chinatown may not be as large as New York and San Francisco, there are still plenty of great Asian restaurants and shops to check out.
 A beautiful gilt painted Friendship Gate welcomes you to the area.
 You will find everything here from dim sum, to matcha green tea infused desserts, to ramen, to rolled ice cream to enjoy during your time here.